DouglasDunn/FitForm/notes/goals/daily.md

 # 9/25/18
 (X) Get profile by username for the back end.
 (X) Get profile by username for the front end.
+() display button to go back to dashboard, edit goal buttons, and add goal button.

+# 9/26/18
+() Create an add new goal button to add another goal for your profile

+# 9/27/18
+(X) Create an add new goal button to add another goal for your profile (X) revamp the welcome page